stoikerty/further-tech-test/Readme.md

 - where-as for refund requests, the UK date/time is what matters
 - decided to create an adapter to convert data from the external source to an internal representation that's easier to work with (adapter design pattern)
 - at this point I'm only using the pseudo-code as a reference and will likely not improve it to match functionality
+- all date/time pairs are converted to UK time during the processing except signUp. this could be done differently though